Pediatrics | CHOP Research Institute

 Dr. St. Geme builds upon his father’s legacy to advance child health with his own research contributions and a focus on holistic care.

-The Bhoj Lab is a genetics lab that discovers new human disease genes, their mechanisms, and potential targeted therapies.
-In addition to ongoing gene discovery efforts, the lab focuses on three novel genes that lead to pediatric neurologic dysfunction: TBCK, H3F3A/B, and MAP4K4.
+The Bhoj Lab discovers new human disease genes, their mechanisms, and potential targeted therapies.
+A bedside-to-bench-to-bedside translational lab that brings discoveries back to patients, we are focused on three novel genes that lead to pediatric neurologic dysfunction: TBCK, H3F3A/B, and MAP4K4.

 Published on